 2. Bubble Wrap in Our Mailing Boxes

 If you’ve ever shipped something fragile, chances are you’ve used Styrofoam peanuts.
-But the whole process of packing items for mailing can be daunting.
-Items are coated in protective plastic packaging and then bubble wrapped in another layer of plastic, all of which is shoved into a box, this time cardboard, held together with plastic tape.
+However, the whole process of packing items for mailing can be daunting.
+Items are coated in protective plastic packaging and then bubble-wrapped in another layer of plastic, all of which is shoved into a box, this time cardboard, held together with plastic tape.

 Bubble wrap just isn’t necessary in a world that, despite functioning largely through computerized systems, is producing more paper waste than ever.
 Firstly, most things are packaged in such a way that we can barely get to them, let alone break them.
 Secondly, there are newspapers, shredded documents, any plastic packaging already around, old wadded-up magazine pages, and so on that already exist, fulfilling other purposes that can be used instead.